caddyserver/caddy/README.md

 Caddy is a web server for your files like Apache, nginx, or lighttpd, but with different goals, features, and advantages.

 *Note:* This software is pre-1.0.
-Don't use it in production -- yet.
-A lot will change, so feel free to contribute!
+Don't use it in production (yet).

+### Features

+- SSL (TLS)
+- Gzip
+- FastCGI (yes, it can serve PHP sites)
+- Logging
+- Rewrite
+- Redirect
+- Extensionless (clean) URLs
+- Multi-core
+- Custom headers

+Caddy is designed to be super-easy to use and configure.

 ### Run Caddy

-To try Caddy now:

-1. Build it
+1. Download or build it
 2. `cd` into a directory you want to serve
-3. `caddy` (assuming $GOPATH is in $PATH)
+3. `./caddy`

-Caddy will, by default, serve the current working directory on [http://localhost:8080](http://localhost:8080) (the default port will change before 1.0).
+Caddy will, by default, serve the current working directory on [http://localhost:8080](http://localhost:8080) (the default port will change before version 1.0).

 ### Configuring Caddy